alverena/documentation/index.rst

 Check out the `Community Guide <./community>`__ if you want to participate in the development process.

 .. note:: Caution!
-Oro Documentation is still a work in progress - learn how you can help.
+Oro Documentation is still a work in progress—learn how you can help.

 User and Administrator Guides
 -----------------------------